ynikanchyk/coredns/middleware/kubernetes/README.md

 		* Update kubernetes middleware documentation to describe running CoreDNS as a SkyDNS replacement.
 (Include descriptions of different ways to pass CoreFile to coredns command.)
+		* Remove dependency on healthz for health checking in `kubernetes-rc.yaml` file.
 		* Expose load-balancer IP addresses.
 		* Calculate SRV priority based on number of instances running.
 		  (See SkyDNS README.md)